paperbackdragon/Project-Euler/README.txt

 Author: Heather (a.k.a. paperbd)

 Updates:
-- Work on Python projects has stopped, C++ is now where the main work is done.
+- Work on Python soultions has stopped.
+The C++ folder contains the majority of the work.

 Notes on the C++ solutions:
 - Solutions are split into groups of ten and put in folders.